The Psychology Query - Are There Different Types of Alcoholics?

 The Psychology Query is back after a short hiatus due to illness.
 Actually, this brings me to a point I’d like to make related to a number of questions I have received.
 Many questions I get from week to week ask for either advice related to medical conditions and treatment or recommendations for medications to take for different types of mental health conditions.
-With some limited exceptions, I will not be writing on medical issues in this series, for an important reason.
+I will not be writing on medical issues for an important reason.

 Each professional has their own areas of expertise, their own background and their own type of training.
 Just like you wouldn’t hire a plumber to rewire your house, you shouldn’t ask someone who is not a medical professions such as a physician or nurse to make medical recommendations.
 There are many people out there who will answer such questions despite not being qualified to do so and this can lead to serious problems in terms of using a treatment that is not correct or is based on personal opinion, limited evidence or anecdotal support.